SiriValliKarumuri/Stepin_Contact_Management/1_Requirements/Readme.md

-# Cash Flow Manager
+# Contact Management System
 # Requirements
 ## Introduction
- -Cashflow Manager is an application the enables users have a track of their day to day cash inflow and outflow.
-This application will help to get a clear idea of their income and expenses.
-The application makes users aware of unnecessary expense and helps to understand money management.
+  Contact Management System is a simple console application without graphics that is developed in the C/C++ platform.
+For developing a code, this C/C++ project will also provide tutorial and basic guides for the user.
+Moreover, the user can Download zip and edit as per their need as this project is open-source.
+The main aim of this project is to provide an application that will be helpful to manage staff contact details in the organization or office.
+It’s close to the cell phone contact manager.
+Moreover, it helps to add, delete, edit, and view all the staff’s contact details which are basically stored in a folder.

 ## Research

--- Cashflow application is essential part of this generation as money needs to be managed efficiently therefore application is designed to keep a track of Income-Expense of the users.
+-- Contact Management system application is essential part of this generation as people needs to be managed efficiently therefore application is designed to keep a track of calls of the users.
 ### Benefits
 --There are many application available in market but this application is user-friendly and can be easy managed by uses to keep track of their savings after their expenses being deducted from the various sources of income of the user.
 ### Overview